mensah-j/portfolio/posts/the-yoneda-lemma.md

 .
 $$

-Therefore the bifunctor isomorphism is also natural in the second factor.
+Therefore, the bifunctor isomorphism is also natural in the second factor.
 It follows that the evaluation bifunctor $\mathrm{ev}$ is natural, which concludes the argument.

 <div class="w-full flex mt-[-20px] mb-[15px] justify-end">